 About the Program

-**The 2015 ROSE Program application will be closing soon:
+The 2015 ROSE Program application is now closed.
+Invitations to interview will be sent out on February 24, 2015.

 The ROSE program is part internship, part early acceptance to medical school, and part mentorship program.